indracollective/laravel-revisor/docs/managing-context.md

 Setting the `RevisorContext` on a Model or Query will override all other activated `RevisorContext`, for that Model or Builder instance.
-This can be achieved by using the Local Query Scope methods `withDraftContext`, `withPublishedContext` or `withVersionRecords` on your Model or Query Builder.
+This can be achieved by using the Local Query Scope methods `withDraftContext`, `withPublishedContext` or `withVersionContext` on your Model or Query Builder.

 ```php
 Revisor::withPublishedContext(function() {